wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 :::
 ::::

-<a name="T-1.I.36"></a>36.&emsp;Miracles are examples of right thinking, aligning your perceptions with truth as God creäted it.
+<a name="T-1.I.36"></a>36.&emsp;Miracles are examples of right thinking, aligning your perceptions with truth as God created it.

 ::::tabs
 ::: tab Expanded
-Miracles are examples of right thinking, aligning your perceptions with truth as God creäted it [truth].
+Miracles are examples of right thinking, aligning your perceptions with truth as God created it [truth].
 :::
 ::: tab Substituted
-Miracles are examples of right thinking, aligning your perceptions with truth as God creäted truth.
+Miracles are examples of right thinking, aligning your perceptions with truth as God created truth.
 :::
 ::: tab Simplified
 Miracles align your thinking with God’s truth.